CakeML/cakeml/how-to.md

 an ML-style language.
 For such a text, please refer to "ML for the Working Programmer" by L. C. Paulson, University of Cambridge.

+This document is about using the verified CakeML compiler outside of the logic of a theorem prover.
+Readers interested in using CakeML to construct verified programs should develop their programs inside the logic of a theorem prover, see https://cakeml.org/itp18-short.pdf.

 Running the CakeML compiler
 ---------------------------